norment/redcap/README.md

 ```

 ## Multiple Instances
-It is possible to run multiple instances of REDCap on the same machine, for example one for production, and one for development.
-Do start the second instance,
+It is possible to run multiple instances of REDCap on the same machine, for example, one for production, and one for development.
+To start the second instance,
 copy `docker-compose.yml` and `.env` to a new directory (e.g. ``redcap_dev``).
-Adapt the backup path in `docker-compose.yml` and adapt the prefix and ports in  `.env` file:
+Adapt the backup path in `docker-compose.yml` and adapt the prefix and ports in  the `.env` file:

 ``` bash
 PREFIX=redcap_dev_